-For MySQL 5.6, there are installation package formats to choose from when installing MySQL on Windows.
+For MySQL 5.6, there are multiple installation package formats to choose from when installing MySQL on Windows.
 The package formats described in this section are:

 and utilizes MSIs to automatically install MySQL server and

 other products.
-It will download and apply updates to itself,
+MySQL Installer downloads and applies updates to itself,

 and for each of the installed products.
 It also configures the